maxrpark/my-porfolio-blog-website/content/articles/Javascript-course-john-smilga.md

 ## Why did it took this course?

-As you may know by now the fundamental knowledge of web developers are HTML & CSS and Javascript, so after I finished this.
+As you may know by now, the fundamentals knowledges of web developers are HTML & CSS and Javascript, so after I finished this.
 [HTML & CSS course](/blog/HTML-CSS-course), I knew the best next thing was to start my javascript adventure.

 Choosing the course was the simplest thing, I already knew I wanted to take John Smilga Javascript Course, which you can check [clicking here](https://www.udemy.com/course/javascript-tutorial-for-beginners-w/).

 I knew javascript was not going to be easy to understand at first, but I did not know I was going to like that much so quickly and that I was going to start understanding it sooner than I thought.

-Of course, there are many things I don't know about Javascript, and it will take years to be an expert on it, but I really like it.
+Of course, there are many things I don't know about Javascript, and it will take years to be an expert on it, but I really like it so far.

 ## About the course